nextapps-de/spotlight/README.md

 ### Advanced Example (Like Button)

-Let's take a useful example like adding a "like button" in the toolbar.
+Let's take a useful example of dynamically adding a "like button" in the toolbar.
 You can see a live demo of this example on the demo page (bottom section).

 Providing a gallery as normal and add a custom attribute "like", which stores the current like state of each image.
 ```js